 You can imagine how many germs they bring in from outside on their little hands and feet.
 There’s only so much you can do, but one thing that might help is disinfecting your car seats regularly.

-This guide will show you what chemicals to use and how often to clean them for the best results.
+This guide will show you what chemicals to use and how often to Covid deep cleaning in Sydney for the best results during Covid-19.

 Why Should You Clean Your Car Seat?

 Cars are one of the dirtiest places you can be.
 They’re exposed to all sorts of germs just from who drives them and where they go.